Kaef/ulisp-esp/README.md

 ### Changelog ulisp 3.0a-esp (Kaef)

 * 2019-12.16: testing support for FabGl (VGA output & PS/2 keyboard library)
-  * not tested in combination with LARGE_WORKSPACE yet
+  * not tested in combination with LARGE_WORKSPACE (I will do this soon)
   * sdcard-support not tested
-  * backspace did not work in uLisp repl (but this should be possible writing a new repl in uLisp)
+  * backspace did not work in uLisp repl (but this should be possible writing a new repl in uLisp, see uLisp forum)
   * escape sequences for terminal modifications not tested (ie. setting text and background color, moving cursor etc,)
-* 2019-12-13: dropped ESP8266 support, because this makes the code complexer and I did not add any functions for the esp8266 Please use David's uLisp version for ESP8266.
+* 2019-12-13: dropped ESP8266 support, because this makes the code more complex and I did not add any functions for the esp8266
+              Please use David's uLisp version for ESP8266.
 * 2019-12-12: updated to David's uLisp-3.0a